FreeDSx/LDAP/docs/Server/General-Usage.md

 All client LDAP operations (search, add, delete, modify, rename, compare) are routed to the backend.
 Paging is handled automatically: a PHP generator is stored per connection and resumes it for each page request.

+**Note**: Paging with the server side sort control resumes by position rather than by entry.
+Writes between pages can drop or repeat an entry.
+RFC 2696 §3 promises no snapshot.
+Unsorted paging is unaffected.

 Authentication is a separate concern handled by `PasswordAuthenticatableInterface`.
 See [Authentication](#authentication).

 ### Built-In Storage Implementations